 Signs of Learning Disabilities

 A child with LD may have problems:

-- Talking about his ideas.
-It may seem like the words he needs are on the tip of the tongue but won't come out.
-He might use vague words like "thing" or "stuff" and may pause to remember words.
+- Talking about their ideas.
+It may seem like the words they need are on the tip of the tongue but won't come out.
+They might use vague words like "thing" or "stuff" and may pause to remember words.

-- Learning new words that she hears in class or sees in books.
+- Learning new words that they hear in class or see in books.